cbaldassari/gmm_init/README.md

 ## Reproducing the results

-The [notebook](https://github.com/cbaldassari/gmm_init/blob/main/workflow.ipynb) provides the code that implements the method of initialization we propose in the paper and covers all the steps of the workflow:
+The provided Python [notebook](https://github.com/cbaldassari/gmm_init/blob/main/workflow.ipynb) contains the code that implements the method of initialization we propose in the paper and covers all the steps of the workflow:

 ![Workflow](https://github.com/cbaldassari/gmm_init/blob/main/img/workflow.png)